What to blog about…

 And you know what?

-Now, I do know that when you write a blog, for it to succeed and thrive, you ultimately need a blog niche and valuable guides or resource content on your website.
+Now, I do know that when you start a blog, for it to succeed and thrive, you ultimately need a blog niche and valuable guides or resource content on your website.

-But, do you need that on day one or even on day 365?
+But, do you need to know what topics to write about on day one or even on day 365?
 Not really.

 I have proved time and time again, that I can start lifestyle blogs, change audience several times and still make a living as a full-time blogger.

-That’s because I know what is important when you write a blog.
+That’s because I know what is important when you blog.

-So, if you are a brand new blogger – like you just started your blog this week – then I encourage you to hang around here and learn how to write a blog that is successful and figure out what to blog about.
+So, if you are a brand new blogger – like you just started your blog this week – then I encourage you to hang around here and figure out what topics to write about no matter where you are in your blogging journey.

-Here’s the thing about your blog niche – it doesn’t matter if you have one in the beginning.
+Here’s the thing about your blog niche idea and the blog topic idea on what to write about – it doesn’t matter if you have one in the beginning.

 There, I’ve said it.